hatchjaw/faust-ddsp/README.md

 #### Example: Two+ FCs

-Let's take a more complex example.
+Let's take a more complex example -- this example deals with the creation of a binary classifier (0 and 1 only).
 This will help us understand the core workings of the backpropagation algorithm in this library.
 We will utilize a 3-layered FCL here.
 The first layer contains 2 neurons, the second layer contains 3 neuron and the final layer is the output layer, containing 1 neuron.
 From this diagram, let us assume the first FCL to be $FC_{1}$, the second FCL to be $FC_{2}$ and the third FCL to be $FC_{3}$.
 The inputs for $FC_{1}$ are $x1$ only.

 ![](./images/diff-threelayerfc.svg)